pyxelr/recommendations-for-engineers/README.md

 ### devops/mlops

-- [Docker Desktop](https://www.docker.com/products/docker-desktop/) ← application for building and sharing containerized application
+- [Docker Desktop](https://www.docker.com/products/docker-desktop/) ← application for building and sharing containerized applications
 - [Postman](https://www.postman.com/) ← popular API client that makes it easy for developers to create, share, test and document APIs

 ### IDE

 - [Anaconda](https://www.anaconda.com/distribution/) ← most popular Python/R Data Science platform, which lets you install and manage all of the following tools:
-  - [Jupyter Notebook](https://jupyter.org/) ← good choice for the beginning and the reason of maintaining a well-documented code
+  - [Jupyter Notebook](https://jupyter.org/) ← good choice for the beginning and the reason for maintaining well-documented code
   - [Spyder](https://www.spyder-ide.org/) ← Python IDE
   - [RStudio](https://rstudio.com/) ← R IDE
 - [Google Colab](https://colab.research.google.com/) ← alternative to Jupyter Notebook.
 Run your code entirely in the browser and improve the model learning time by leveraging Google's GPU/TPU